rtcz/varlock/README.md

 VAC is a compact binary file format for storing SNV allele counts.
 VAC file does not contain header.
 Each record represents one SNV from a VCF file and contains its absolute position in the genome and four numbers representing counts of different alleles (A, C, T, G) for that position.

 ### BAM Difference (BDIFF) file format
 SNV differences between original and depersonalized BAM file are stored in a binary BDIFF file format.
-The format specifies a header consisting of the checksum of original BAM and an effective range that BDIFF covers as two absolute positions in the genome.
+The format specifies a header consisting of the checksum of depersonalized BAM and an effective range that BDIFF covers as two absolute positions in the genome.
 A single BDIFF record represents a difference at one position in the genome.
 Since BAM can contain multiple alleles for one position, the difference is a map from depersonalized alleles to original ones.
 A record consists of an absolute position on the genome and a permutation of DNA bases at that position.

 ### Encrypt
 Process involving BAM depersonalization is simply called _encryption_.
 User must supply the original BAM file, VAC (or VCF) file, and his public key for encryption.
 Both VAC and BAM files are iterated at the same time to produce a new depersonalized BAM.
 Every time a genomic position of VAC record overlaps with  one or more alignments from BAM file, a permutation for this alignment column is created.